jcuhpc/singularity/README.md

 100+ singularity containers for JCU.
 In most cases, a version for software is not required for container build - this environment will use metadata on anaconda.org in attempt to detect latest version available.
-In time, an ability to automatically install new versions will be built in.
+In time, an ability to support automatic/scheduled installation of new versions will be built in.

 This respository also house singularity definition files for creation of containers which do not house a conda environment.